 How does the agreement end?

 The agreement ends automatically on the date you nominated when you first notified us of the arrangement.
-Both the Owner and sitter will receive an email a week before the agreement is due to end with all the information you need, including help on extending your agreement if required.
+We'll contact you before the agreement is due to end to discuss whether you wish to extend it or not.

-The car was damaged while parked in between bookings, how does the insurance work?
+The car was damaged while parked in between bookings, how does the damage cover work?

 How much notice do I need to give Car Next Door to set up a car sitting agreement?